thetruetruth/c2/content/cookie.md

 tags:
 ---

-## Cookie Policy
+# Cookie Policy

-This policy is issued by MyInformasi.Org (“MyInformasi”, “we”, “us” and “our”).
+This policy is issued by 2R2 (“2R2”, “we”, “us” and “our”).

 **Websites to which this policy applies**
-This policy applies to websites at the following domains that are operated or controlled by MyInformasi.Org:
+This policy applies to websites at the following domains that are operated or controlled by 2R2:

-MyInformasi.Org
+2R2

 **What are cookies?**